 As any makeup lover knows that your lips are an essential part of finish off a makeup look.
 It can make or break your makeup look and I love experimenting with different lip colors, finishes and textures.

 Making sure our lips not only look good but also feel good is super vital.
 It’s a sad fact that our lips can often get overlooked when we are doing our facial care routine.
 We have a special cleanser for our eye makeup as it’s such a delicate area.
 But we rarely afford such luxuries to our lips apart from maybe a little bit of lip balm here and there.
 However, it’s important that we take care of all of lips, as much as any other on our face.
 In particular, our lips can be susceptible to cracking and flaking and even to things such as cold sores.
 We’ve all been there with horribly chapped lips in the winter!
-Exfoliation is key.
+Exfoliation is key and you may even want to try various topical medicines to treat your lips or sores such as you can find on websites like Quantum Health.
 I tend to regularly buff your lips with an old toothbrush to remove the dead skin or mix olive oil and brown sugar together to create a cheap exfoliator at home that you can just lick off!
-As well as using a moisturising and protective UVA lip balm to keep them as soft and kissable as possible.
+As well as using a moisturizing and protective UVA lip balm to keep them as soft and kissable as possible.

 If you think of makeup, I bet lipstick pops into your head first.
 Matching your lip colour to your outfit is a great way to match everything up, but ensuring that you’re wearing the right undertone for your complexion is a huge factor on why lipstick looks good, or not.
 You can read more about here.
 You should also choose the finish carefully, depending on the health of your lips as